Amarillo, Texas

 Amarillo (/ˌæməˈrɪloʊ/ AM-ə-RIL-oh; Spanish for "yellow") is a city in the U.S. state of Texas and the county seat of Potter County, though most of the southern half of the city extends into Randall County.
 It is the 17th-most populous city in Texas and the most populous city in the Texas panhandle.
-The estimated population of Amarillo was 203,729 as 2024, comprising nearly half of the panhandle's population.
+The estimated population of Amarillo was 203,729 as of 2024, comprising nearly half of the panhandle's population.
 The Amarillo metropolitan area had an estimated population of 308,297 as of 2020.

 The city of Amarillo, originally named Oneida, is situated in the Llano Estacado region.
 The availability of the railroad and freight service provided by the Fort Worth and Denver Railway contributed to the city's growth as a cattle-marketing center in the late 19th century.

 Amarillo was once the self-proclaimed "Helium Capital of the World" for having one of the country's most productive helium fields.
 The city is also known as "The Yellow Rose of Texas" (as the city takes its name from the Spanish word for yellow), "Yellow City" for its name, and "Rotor City, USA" for its V-22 Osprey hybrid aircraft assembly plant.
 Amarillo operates one of the largest meat-packing areas in the United States.
 Pantex, the only nuclear weapons assembly and disassembly facility in the country, is also a major employer, with the location of this facility giving rise to the nickname "Bomb City".

 History

 During April 1887, John T. Berry, from Abilene, Texas, established a site for a town, choosing a well-watered section along the right-of-way of the Fort Worth and Denver City Railway that was building across the Texas Panhandle.
-Barry and merchants from Colorado City, Texas wanted to make his new townsite the region's main trading center.
+Berry and merchants from Colorado City, Texas wanted to make his new townsite the region's main trading center.
 On August 30, 1887, the site won the election for a county seat to be established for Potter County.
 Availability of the railroad's freight service made the town a fast-growing cattle-marketing center.

 The settlement originally was called Oneida; it later changed its name to Amarillo (the Spanish word for the color yellow).
 This probably had been suggested by yellow wildflowers that were plentiful during the spring and summer, or the nearby Amarillo Lake and Amarillo Creek, named in turn for the yellow soil along their banks and shores.
 Early residents originally pronounced the city's name more similar to the Spanish pronunciation /ˌaːməˈriːjoʊ/ ah-mə-REE-yoh, but it later was supplanted by the current pronunciation.